punchagency/proof-concierge-backend/SYSTEM_DOCUMENTATION.md

 ## 6. Video/Audio Call System

-### 6.1 Daily.co Integration
+### 6.1 VideoSDK Integration

-The system integrates with Daily.co for video/audio calls:
+The system integrates with VideoSDK for video/audio calls:

-1. Admin initiates a call or accepts a call request
+1. Admin initiates a call or accepts a donor's call request
-2. The system creates a room on Daily.co
+2. The system creates a room on VideoSDK
-3. Tokens are generated for both the admin and the donor
+3. Generates secure tokens for both the admin and donor
-4. A call session record is created and associated with the query
-5. Both parties can join the call using their tokens
+4. Participants join the call using these tokens

 ### 6.2 Call Request Flow